gdx5249/MCA-2024/README.md

 + Most common melodic interval: 2

 ## Task 2.
+![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown]
 # Week 5 lab
 ## Task 1: Create a Metadata "Warehouse"